 Of the previously recorded archaeological sites within the APE, two sites (a historical military camp and historical road) were considered unevaluated for listing in the NRHP, and one site (historical mining site) is not eligible for listing in the NRHP with Arizona State Historic Preservation Office concurrence.
 During the recent survey (Brann et al. 2021), three newly recorded historical sites and one previously recorded historical site that was revisited were recommended not eligible for listing in the NRHP.
-The Arizona and California State Historic Preservation Offices have both concurred that none of these sites are eligible for listing in the NRHP and that no historic properties would be affected under the Proposed Action (Appendix A).
+MCAS Yuma is currently consulting with the Arizona and California State Historic Preservation Offices regarding their eligibility determinations.